monk-ee/NHDH/README.md

 #### What it does
  - Downloads direct from your billing bucket
  - Displays a monthly summary including daily total, % daily difference, running total
  - Emails the monthly summary to a list of recipients
- - processes uploaded files csv
+ - processes uploaded billing zip files
  - provides a summary csv for download

-### What we are currently working on
+#### What we are currently working on
  - a better ui - to replace the crappy one monk-ee knocked up
  - multiple report formats
  - js graphing